 People avoid going to the doctor for many reasons.
 It's so common that the healthcare industry has come up with a term to define it: avoidance behaviour1.
 Studies show that around 33% of adults don't go to the doctor, even when it may be necessary2.

-Research on why people avoid medical check-ups despite needing them has been one of the key objectives of global health policymakers.
+Research on why people avoid body check despite needing them has been one of the key objectives of global health policymakers.
 There are three main groups of barriers preventing patients from proactively seeking medical check-ups: (1) Financial, (2) Structural, and (3) Cognitive.

 In one study, researchers found that:

-Nevertheless, avoidance behaviour may have a negative impact not only on your ability to manage your health, but may increase the burden of care on your family and even have consequences on the economy.
+Nevertheless, avoidance behaviour may negatively impact one's ability to manage one's health, increase the burden of care on one's family, and even have consequences for the economy.

 The truth is that preventative health screening and having body checks throughout your life can have long-term positive effects.
 Those effects include facilitating early diagnosis of disease and treatment, thus preventing premature death, overall improved quality of life, and lower burden of care on your family4.